-On May 12, 2016, the Company issued a convertible note (the "Note") to a wholly-owned subsidiary of PT International Developmennt Corporation Limited ("PT International" or the "Lender"), formerly ITC Corporation Limited, an entity that has significant influence over Burcon, for the principal amount of \$2.0 million (the "Principal Amount") with net proceeds of \$1.9 million.
+On May 12, 2016, the Company issued a convertible note (the "Note") to a wholly-owned subsidiary of PT International Development Corporation Limited ("PT International"), formerly ITC Corporation Limited, an entity that had significant influence over Burcon, for the principal amount of \$2.0 million (the "Principal Amount") with net proceeds of \$1.9 million.
 The Note has a term of three years (the "Maturity Date") and bears interest at 8% per annum, compounded monthly.
 The Principal Amount and the accrued interest will be payable on the earlier of May 12, 2019, the occurrence of an event of default as set out in the Note, or voluntary prepayment by the Company.
-The Lender may convert the Principal Amount in whole or in part at \$4.01 per common share at any time commencing on or after July 1, 2016 and up to and including the Maturity Date.
-Burcon has the right, before the Maturity Date, with notice as set out in the Note, to prepay in cash all or any portion of the Principal Amount by paying to the Lender an amount equal to the Principal Amount to be prepaid multiplied by 110%.
-Subject to the consent of the Lender, Burcon may pay any interest that is due and payable under the Note through the issuance of the common shares at a conversion price equal to the market price as defined in the Note.
+PT International may convert the Principal Amount in whole or in part at \$4.01 per common share at any time commencing on or after July 1, 2016 and up to and including the Maturity Date.